Awesome-HarmonyOS/HarmonyOS/README.md

 * #### 2.
 Determine the time delay engine and high-performance IPC technology to achieve natural fluency in the system

 HarmonyOS solves the problem of inadequate performance of existing systems by using two technologies: deterministic delay engine and high-performance IPC.
 Determining the delay engine can assign priority and time limit of task execution in the system before task execution.
 The priority task resources will give priority to scheduling, and the application response delay will be reduced by 25.7%.
-The compact structure of Hongmeng microkernel greatly improves the performance of IPC (interprocess communication) and the efficiency of process communication is five times higher than that of existing systems.
+The compact structure of HarmonyOS microkernel greatly improves the performance of IPC (interprocess communication) and the efficiency of process communication is five times higher than that of existing systems.

 ![](assets/img/harmony/harmonyos2.jpg)